AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/VJXK3Nv.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now that you created the account in order to fully make this account a true admin you have to add the created account into the domain's security group.
-Right click the account and go to properties.
+Now that you've created the account, to fully grant this account admin privileges, you need to add the account to the domain's security group.
+Right-click the account and select Properties.
 </p>
 <br />